Policy Details Page

 Appeal Process for Disciplinary Action

-- If the parties are unable to agree at the informal conference, the aggrieved party may appeal to the Building Eligibility Committee.
-The Building Eligibility Committee consists of the activities director, assistant principal and the district’s Director of Athletics and Activities.
+B. If the parties are unable to agree at the informal conference, the aggrieved party may appeal to the Building Eligibility Committee.
+The Building Eligibility Committee consists of the school’s Athletic Director, assistant principal and the District’s Director of Athletics and Activities.
 The Building Eligibility Committee must meet within three (3) school days of the appeals request.
 The aggrieved party and the coach/advisor shall be available as a resource.
 The Building Eligibility Committee will hear the case in detail and will render a written decision within three (3) school days after hearing the case.

-- The aggrieved party may appeal to the superintendent of schools or his/her designee within three (3) school days of the appeals decision.
-The superintendent of schools, after hearing the case in detail, shall render a written decision within ten (10) school days of the hearing.
+C. The aggrieved party may appeal to the Superintendent of schools or designee within three (3) school days of the appeals decision.
+The Superintendent of schools, after hearing the case in detail, shall render a written decision within ten (10) school days of the hearing.

-- The aggrieved party may appeal the superintendent’s decision to the board of directors, within three (3) school days.
-The board of directors, after hearing the case, shall render a written decision on the case within ten (10) school days of the hearing.
+D. The aggrieved party may appeal the Superintendent’s decision to the Board of Directors within three (3) school days.
+The Board of Directors after hearing the case, shall render a written decision on the case within ten (10) school days of the hearing.
 This decision shall be final.

 - 2151R